Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 15. ~~**What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").~~ (mentioned more below) \
 **Comment:** Seemingly only on rev 1.1 and not 1.2, but I do not trust it!
 17. **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
-18. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
+18. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot.
+Megapixel app says says that "_Could not open /dev/video2: No such device or address_" (sometimes it says /dev/video1 instead).
 19. You can use the phone as a desktop computer (HDMI screen, USB peripherals etc.) via USB-C dock.
 USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
 Specifically, USB-C stopped working and I needed to reboot and remove battery.
 To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?). \
 **TODO check if this is only when Pine Keyboard is attached as this is known issue (?)**.
 21. Somewhat often (<=50%), GPS does not work at all.
 When it does work it has low accuracy (mentioned later).